vippsas/vipps-ecom-api/v1-migration.md

 ## Migration

-If you have already signed an agreement with Vipps, and have API keys for eCom v1, you can use the same API keys for eCom v2.
+If you have already signed an agreement with Vipps and have API keys for eCom v1, you can use the same API keys for eCom v2.

 ## Subscription keys